-Here is an interim update on some genes of my recent asthma exome paper coming now from 1 M exomes published yesterday in a preprint.
+Here is a quick update on some genes of my recent asthma exome paper coming now from the 1 M exome paper published yesterday as a preprint.

 loss of function variants IL1RL1. https://rgc-mcps.regeneron.com/gene/IL1RL1, 12 May 2023

-Also ClinVar shows that the IL33 receptor is not “essential” making anti IL33 receptor antibodies like etokimab, itepekimab, tozorakimab a safe therapy although not being effective in the many LOF mutation carriers.
+Also ClinVar shows that the IL33 receptor is not “essential” making anti IL33 receptor antibodies like etokimab, itepekimab, tozorakimab a safe therapy although not being effective in any LOF mutation carrier.

-The most interesting thing in the preprint is in supplemental table 2 with all the s-het values for 16,704 genes.
-From that table I have selected my favorite target IL33 receptor together with TLR1, ALOX15, GSDMA, IL13 and IKZF3.
-Only BTNL2 could not be found.
+The most interesting thing in the preprint is in supplemental table 2 with the s-het values for 16,704 genes.
+From that table I have selected my favorite target IL33 receptor together with TLR1, ALOX15, GSDMA, IL13 and IKZF3 ( BTNL2 could not be found in the list).

 asthma exome https://rgc-mcps.regeneron.com/gene/IL1RL1, 12 May 2023

-IKZF3 would be dangerous to be touched (see my 2008 commentary) while in the 2022 exome paper I found only protective variants in the 5′-UTR but not any LOF variant in IKZF3- probably as it is the only essential gene when looking at 1 M exomes.
+IKZF3 would be dangerous to be touched (see my 2008 commentary) while in the 2022 exome paper I also found only protective variants in the 5′-UTR but not any LOF variant – probably as IKZF3 is the only essential gene in the list.

 It seems that the respiratory tract isn’t so much influenced by rare gene variants but that there is a strong effect in the immune system.